 These fins also had the sloped tips so they looked like a whale tail and needed to be worn on the proper foot, that is, left or right foot.
 And they also had a black foot pocket with a blue blade like the later Viking fin.
 This ‘First A6’ did not have a large hole in the top surface like the later one.

 I have taken extra time to describe these fins as they are rare.
-I have never seen a pair despite my efforts.
-I’m sure there is one or more out there, but they’re certainly not common.
+I have seen only 2 pair of these fins, one pair in a Dive shop in Laguna Beach, CA and the other owned by an older diver.
+I’m sure there are more out there but they‘re certainly not common.

 I do not have a pair of these fins in the Sea Hunt collection.
 RR5